 Yes, because cockroaches in Lancaster don’t mind crawling just about anywhere.
-For example, a single cockroach might travel through a sewer and then find its way onto your food.
+For example, a single roach might travel through a sewer and then find its way to your food.
 In this way, they can spread microbial pathogens like E. coli and salmonella.

 As opportunistic omnivores, cockroaches will eat just about anything.
 They can raid food pantries, food storage containers, and even refrigerators.

 As long as they don’t make their way inside or bother humans, most cockroaches are actually beneficial to the environment by helping with decomposition.
 Cockroaches will eat almost anything, which helps clean up the earth.

 The most common cockroach species that invade homes are German cockroaches.
 They have been invading human habitations since ancient times.
 Unfortunately for folks in Lancaster, typically only live indoors near where humans reside, which makes them a significant pest problem.